 We compete globally within the Transportation, Aerospace and Defense markets and specialized lithium technologies used in these critical applications.
-Our TPPL technology is a significant player in the applications using absorbed glass materials (AGM).
-Our major competitors in AGM technology are Clarios, East Penn Manufacturing, Exide Technologies (Stryten) Stryten, Fiamm, Banner and Atlas.
+Our thin plate pure lead (TPPL) technology is a significant player in the applications using absorbed glass materials (AGM).
+Our major competitors in AGM technology are Clarios, East Penn Manufacturing, Exide Technologies (Stryten), Fiamm, Banner and Atlas.
 In the Aerospace and Defense specialized markets our main competitors are Eagle Picher and SAFT.